-End of treatment can bring a sense of uncertainty.
-You might feel anxious without the routine of hospital appointments and the regular attention of your medical team.
+Finishing treatment can bring a sense of uncertainty.
+You might feel anxious without the routine of frequent hospital appointments with your medical team.
 You may find this situation easier to manage if you have an idea of what’s coming next.

 - How is follow-up organised?